Amazon to pay Canada fine over pricing practices

 The agency noted that Amazon had already changed the way it advertises list prices on its Canadian website to accurately represent the savings available to consumers.

-The new policies "have had an effect beyond the Canadian website, including on savings claims for products sold on www.amazon.com," Amazon's US website, it added.
+The new policies "have had an effect beyond the Canadian website, including on savings claims for products sold on amazon.com" target="_blank">www.amazon.com," Amazon's US website, it added.

-Explore further: Researchers find that Amazon might not always be pitching you the best prices